 The BIG question.

 “What impact does GPF actually have on performance?”
 Well, our extensive software development has surpassed our own expectations.
-We’ll answer that question in much more depth, in a separate blog post coming soon.
+We answer that question in much more depth, here.